 Another important early lesson is learning to walk on a loose leash.
 Your puppy must learn that pulling on his leash won’t result in moving forwards.
 That way, you’ll have a dog who walks quietly alongside you.

-Dogs have an inherent tendency to guard their favorite items such as toys, chew toys and food.
-Teach your dog that when you take things away from him, he’ll receive a better reward in return such as a tasty treat.
+Dogs have an inherent tendency to guard their favorite items, such as toys, chew toys, and food.
+Teach your dog that when you take things away from him, he’ll receive a better reward in return, like a tasty treat.

 10. Puppy Classes

-Puppy classes are crucial if your pup is to learn to play nicely with other dogs.
+Puppy classes are crucial if your pup learns to play nicely with other dogs.
 Here, your puppy will learn to understand the body language of other dogs and how to play with them.
 Many vet practices run puppy socialization classes where the babies can play together and generally cause chaos!

 At this stage, it’s also a good idea to arrange play dates for your pup with other friendly canines.
 However, it’s worth noting that most dog parks won’t allow puppies under six months to play there for safety reasons.
 Keep in mind that costs can start to add up at this point, especially if you purchase a purebred pup like the Pom.